kazuibasou/dk-series/README.md

 ### Notes
 - In general, when *d* = 0, 1, or 2, the code runs fast.
 When *d* = 2.5, it takes longer.

+- Multiple edges and loops are allowed in randomized networks.

 ## Reference